 The easiest way to get around the island is via a taxi.
 They can be found at the airport and all major hotels and restaurants.
 If you are staying in a guest house, most provide a list of telephone numbers.
 Taxis in Zanzibar are not metered and the price needs to be negotiated before the trip.
 Renting a care with a drive is common and cheaper when you rent for a full day.

 Bike & Scooters

 Renting a motorbike or Scooter is a great way to explore the traditional villages, remote beaches by yourself.
 Renting a scooter will run from US$ 30/day.
 The roads are flat and just following the coastline will do.
 It will be definitely an unforgettable experience.
 For motorcycle Vespa or scooter you must have an endorsement when you don’t have an international driver’s license.

-Visa on arrival is available for US citizens, current fee is $100 (Multiple entry) for one year.
+Visa on arrival is available for US citizens, the current fee is $100 (Multiple entries) for one year.

 The huge Anglican Cathedral in Stone Town is located on the grounds of the island’s largest former slave market that was closed down in 1873.

 The construction of Gothic and Arabic style Cathedral began in 1873 to celebrate the end of the slave trade.

 This place is the heartbeat of Zanzibar, regardless of where you travel, this is one of the best places to experience the local lifestyle.
 This is not only just a marketplace but also where locals gather to meet friends after a morning walk or have breakfast.

 Opened in 1904 as the Seyyedeh Market, the numerous stalls Foodies will definitely enjoy sampling the rare fruits and local specialties.
 After sunset, this historical neighborhood of Zanzibar’s Stone Town transforms into a culinary playground.